Dev-Mind

 JVM foundation

 Gradle runs on the JVM and you must have a Java Development Kit (JDK) installed to use it.
-You can also use Gradle for native projects (Spring native, Quarkus)
+You can also use Gradle for native projects like Spring native, Micronaut or Quarkus.

 Extensibility